lrug/lrug.org/README.md

 ## Deploying

-Commits to master are automatically deployed to [the live site][lrug].
+Commits to `main` are automatically deployed to [the live site][lrug].

 We use [travis ci][travis] to build and deploy the site.
 Our [travis project][travis-lrug] is controlled by our [travis config](.travis.yml).

 On branches the deploy script simply runs `bundle exec middleman build` and reports success or failure with that process.
-On the master branch it also deploys the website as follows:
+On the `main` branch it also deploys the website as follows:

 1. travis runs `bundle exec middleman build`